gaberull/CountingCards/README.md

 | 'A' | No Action     | this is default value, if 'a' is called, action will be requested from player.
 This is used to stack calls to Dealer::action() |

 - split and double can be stacked multiple times just like they can in a real game of blackjack
-- *Soon*, the player will be able to get adjusted strategy hints based on count of the deck vs dealer's shown card
 - When adding funds to a player's bankroll, the game tracks add on amounts, and doesn't let the user add more than an amount that would bring player's bankroll back up to MAX_RELOAD during a single hand, even if the option to add on is selected multiple times.

+**Future Features:**

+- GUI
+  - Currently working on a GUI and full mobile game for iOS and Android using **React Native**, connecting it to the **C++** backend.
+Ideally, the use of React should make it very portable, and able to run on multiple platforms without much modification from one to the next
+  - Looking into working with open source graphics rendering software called Dear IMGUI
+- Ability for player to play multiple hands, with the additional hand acting as another player and reducing the number of players allowed at the table by one
+- Analysis of player's betting patterns, and advice on improvement
+- Player will be able to get adjusted strategy hints based on count of the deck vs dealer's shown card
+- Analysis and tabulation of times when player *did not* act correctly (according to basic strategy or count adjusted basic strategy)
+  - option to print these results to file

+**To view more implementation ideas (both complete and incomplete), see [TODO.md](https://github.com/gaberull/CountingCards/blob/master/TODO.md)**

 ## Blackjack Terminology